|Nutritional Guidelines (per serving)|

 Use the Paste To Make Curry

 Whether you are using right away or grabbing from the freezer, this yellow curry paste is simple to turn into a delicious curry.
 Place paste in a wok with some vegetable oil.
-Stir-fry until fragrant (about 1 minute), then add 1 to 3 cups chicken or vegetable stock, plus your ingredients—chicken & potatoes or other meats, seafood, tofu, wheat gluten, and/or vegetables.
+Stir-fry until fragrant (about 1 minute), then add 1 to 3 cups chicken or vegetable stock, plus your ingredients—chicken and potatoes or other meats, seafood, tofu, wheat gluten, and/or vegetables.
 Add a little more coconut milk for more sauce, reserving a bit to add to each serving at the end.